 Your brand and marketing strategy change and evolve over time.
 This is only natural as it’s important to adapt to the changes in your industry as well as the shifts in your customers’ behavior.

 If you’ve redesigned your brand and marketing assets, it’s crucial that you redesign your website to reflect those changes.
+This should all be a part of your rebranding strategy.
 Otherwise, both new and existing customers might get confused when they land on your site from a social media post, random search or an online ad.
-If your design is not consistent, they might wonder if they’ve landed on the right website and leave in frustration.
+For example, if your website colors are not consistent with your advertising, they might wonder if they’ve landed on the right website and leave in frustration.
+A website style guide will lead the way to keeping all of your marketing and web efforts uniform.

 According to BrandExtract, a branding agency with decades of branding experience, brand consistency matters not only because it